PypayaTech/mistercar-input-devices/README.md

 - Implement gamepad support for Linux and macOS.
 - Enhance cross-platform compatibility and consistency.
 - Explore options for more reliable input methods in game contexts for Linux and macOS.
+- Expand racing wheel support to more models and manufacturers
+- Implement force feedback support for compatible wheels
+- Add racing wheel support for Linux and macOS platforms

 We welcome contributions to help improve and extend the library's functionality across all supported platforms!